Sugar Ray Leonard was swift to rule out making a comeback on the day Mike Tyson confirmed his new Legends Only League series for veterans.

-Well, if $50 million figures being touted are correct, why wouldn’t Floyd Mayweather be interested in being involved? – Maybe because his name isn’t on it, but that surely wouldn’t put a stop to any approach from Tyson that included eight-figures.
+If the $50 million figures being touted are correct, why wouldn’t Floyd Mayweather be interested in being involved? – Maybe because his name isn’t on it, but that surely wouldn’t put a stop to any approach from Tyson that included eight figures.

 As things stand, Tyson facing Roy Jones Jr. over eight three-minute roads could do with some modification.

-Maybe dropping to two minutes with a one-minute break in between would be better suited.
-Although sanctioning is yet to allow it.
+Maybe dropping to two minutes with a one-minute break would be better suited.
+However, sanctioning is yet to allow it.

-The California State Athletic Commission has given their blessing to Tyson vs Jones, which is certainly going to open the floodgates for more legends of the past.
+The California State Athletic Commission has blessed Tyson vs Jones, which will open the floodgates for more legends of the past.

 Whether they are cleared to fight or not is another story.